gretac/PwrAnomaly-Web/README.md

 For more information on node express applications, refer to http://expressjs.com/

 File upload can be done through scripts found in bin/.
+The HOST, PORT, and endpoint are hardcoded in the scripts and have to be modified there.

 For Node.js script run: